 The reality of the situation is that I have the information and I have in it my head, I don’t have to do the research.
-Much of the information that is in my head had been gathered over a period of over 45 years.
-It’s information that I have paid dearly for, with my time, with my sweat and with my insatiable curiosity.
+Much of the information that is in my head had been gathered over a period of almost 50 years.
+It’s information that I have paid dearly for, with my time, with my sweat, and with my insatiable curiosity.
 I have done without, in many instances, to get my hands on the information.
 I have struggled and been tenacious in my quest to get there and do it.
-That’s not to say that you could not go that route yourself – much of the information is freely available – what it will cost you is your time, your ability to understand the information and often the price is the cost of your experience.
+That’s not to say that you could not go that route yourself – much of the information is freely available – what it will cost you is your time, your ability to understand the information, and often the price is the cost of your experience.

 The problem here, as I see it, is that you want the information now.
 It’s instant gratification that you want.
-You don’t have to want to go and look it up on the internet or spend some time in a library or even experience the thrill, the taste or the pleasure of it.
-You just want the answer and if I am the only one to be in a position to give it to you right here and now, well then my dear, that makes it my Intellectual Property and that gives me the right to charge you either the time that it takes for me to give it to you or for the actual information or both.
-Of course whether you are prepared to pay for it would also come into play, but make no mistake – it’s mine to give or withhold as I see fit.
+You don’t have to want to go and look it up on the internet, or spend some time in a library or even experience the thrill, the taste, or the pleasure of it.
+You just want the answer and if I am the only one to be in a position to give it to you right here and now, well then my dear, that makes it my Intellectual Property and that gives me the right to charge you either the time that it takes for me to give it to you and for the actual information or both.
+Of course, whether you are prepared to pay for it would also come into play, but make no mistake – it’s mine to give or withhold as I see fit.

 Mentoring is something that I am very passionate about and it is something I really believe in.
 I have a mentor and there have been several people over the years that I have mentored.
-That said, I don’t necessarily believe that it is your God given right to demand a mentor or even expect a mentor to give you anything for nothing – even mentor’s need to put food on the table and what kind of mentor would I be if I gave you everything of me and in me and then starved to death – not a very good example I’m afraid!
-So where is the line between what I am prepared to give out for nothing, nada and with love and no expectation and where I get to a point where I say ‘enough now – you have to start paying, or reciprocating in some way’?
+That said, I don’t necessarily believe that it is your God-given right to demand a mentor or even expect a mentor to give you anything for nothing – even mentor’s need to put food on the table and what kind of mentor would I be if I gave you everything of me and in me and then starved to death – not a very good example I’m afraid!
+So where is the line between what I am prepared to give out for nothing, nada and with love, and no expectation and where I get to a point where I say ‘enough now – you have to start paying or reciprocating in some way’?

 I recently had an experience whereby I was asked by a colleague to mentor someone (let’s call her Jane).
-Jane got half way through a university degree, she then dropped out because of financial constraints and now Jane works as a clerk for a corporate company.
+Jane got halfway through a university degree, she then dropped out because of financial constraints and now Jane works as a clerk for a corporate company.
 Jane now wants to become an Internal Auditor and wanted my help.
 Let me be clear on that Jane wanted my help, I didn’t particularly want Jane in my life!

-It was pretty clear from the get go that as much as Jane wanted the help, she didn’t want to pay for it and certainly she did not want to be inconvenienced in any way.
+It was pretty clear from the get-go that as much as Jane wanted the help, she didn’t want to pay for it and certainly, she did not want to be inconvenienced in any way.
 In other words, Jane wanted my help but Jane wanted help in her time and on her terms.
 Jane never phoned when she said that she would, she didn’t get back to me when she said that she would and when we eventually did commit to a meeting, she didn’t pitch – not only did she not pitch but she also did not even have the good manners to contact me and tell me that she couldn’t make it.